agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 To analyse the data that had been collected, we used several tools.
 First,  we calculated for each feature the ratio of segments employing one of the feature's values.
 Simplifying somewhat, we assume here that the phonological behaviour of a feature could be deduced from the frequency of occurrence of that feature in an annotated lexicon.

 Second, we applied Multiple Correspondence Analysis [MCA, see @Husson:2017, especially ch.
 3].
 Since all features in Plaskovitskaya's annotation are instances of categorical data, MCA  appears tailor-made to solve the issue of reducing the dimensionality of the data.
-In particular, it provides a simple and elegant way of viewing both the feature values and the segments from the annotation in one and the same coordinate system.
+In particular, it provides a way of visualisation both the feature values and the segments from the annotation in one and the same coordinate system.
 Whilst many clusterisation techniques are in principle compatible with the goals of our study, it is the MCA which allows us to abstract away from the binary division/union inherently present in hierarchical clusterisation.

 # Results {#sec:results}

-With regard to the ratio, a snapshot of which can be seen in @Fig:ratio, we observe two groups of features: (i) rare ones (mainly two-handed ones), and (ii) the rest.
+With regard to the ratio that is plotted  on x axis in @Fig:ratio, we observe two groups of features ploted on y axis: (i) rare ones (e. g.
+H2 Aperture, H2 Focus, H2 Width etc.), and (ii) the rest (e. g.
+Location, H1 Finger Selection etc.).
+Features with the smalest ratio are seems to be mainly associated with tow-handed feeatures.
 Amongst the features with the highest frequency rate ratio, Manner-type features show the lowest rate ratio (e.g. manner\_bidirectional), the ratio rising as we move onto the H1 handshape features (e.g. H1 FingerSelection).

 ![Ratio in the whole dataset](ratio.png){#fig:ratio}

-Turning to the MCA plot in @Fig:vmeste, it, too, shows a similar distribution of features.
+Now we turn to the MCA plot in @Fig:vmeste.
+Since MCA provides dimensionality reduction from multiple dimensions to more optimal spaces, x and y axes are meaningless itself.
+The plot shows a similar distribution of features.
 The bottom right-hand corner of the graph is occupied by features characterising two-handed signs, which can be explained by those features' low occurrence rate in the annotation.
 The second cluster, situated in the top right-hand corner of the graph, can be loosely characterised as a less marked class comprising one-hand signs defined by H1 features that include a change of state from a physiologically less tense state to a physiologically more tense one.

 ![The first two dimensions obtained by MCA for the whole dataset](a-vot-vse-vmeste.png){#fig:vmeste}